Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Abstract

 \section{Abstract}

-Reinforcement learning (RL) has been widely adopted to make intelligent driving policy in autonomous driving due to the self-evolution ability and humanoid learning paradigm.
-Despite many elegant demonstrations of RL-enabled decision-making, current research mainly focuses on the pure vehicle driving environment while ignoring other traffic participants like bicycles and pedestrians.
-For urban roads, the interaction of mixed traffic flows leads to a quite dynamic and complex relationship, which poses great difficulty to learn a safe and intelligent policy.
-This paper proposes the encoding integrated decision and control (E-IDC) to handle complicated driving tasks with mixed traffic flows, which composes of an encoding function to construct driving states, a value function to choose the optimal path as well as a policy function to output the control command of ego vehicle.
-Specially, the encoding function is capable of dealing with different types and variant number of traffic participants and extracting features from original driving observation.
-Next, we design the training principle for the functions of E-IDC with RL algorithms by adding the gradient-based update rules and refine the safety constraints concerning the otherness of different participants.
-The verification is conducted on the intersection scenario with mixed traffic flows and result shows that E-IDC can enhance the driving performance, including the tracking performance and safety constraint requirements with a large margin.
-The online application indicates that E-IDC can realize efficient and smooth driving in the complex intersection, guaranteeing the intelligence and safety simultaneously.
+Intersection is one of the most complex and accident-prone urban scenarios for autonomous driving wherein making safe and computationally efficient decisions is non-trivial.
+Current research mainly focuses on the simplified traffic conditions while ignoring the existence of mixed traffic flows, i.e., vehicles, cyclists and pedestrians.
+For urban roads, different participants leads to a quite dynamic and complex interaction, posing great difficulty to learn an intelligent policy.
+This paper develops the dynamic permutation state representation in the framework of integrated decision and control (IDC) to handle signalized intersections with mixed traffic flows.
+Specially, this representation introduces an encoding function and summation operator to construct driving states from environmental observation, capable of dealing with different types and variant number of traffic participants.
+A constrained optimal control problem is built wherein the objective involves tracking performance and the constraints for different participants and signal lights are designed respectively to assure safety.
+We solve this problem by offline optimizing encoding function, value function and policy function, wherein the reasonable state representation will be given by the encoding function and then served as the input of policy and value function.
+An off-policy training is designed to reuse observations from driving environment and backpropagation through time is utilized to update the policy function and encoding function jointly.
+Verification result shows that the dynamic permutation state representation can enhance the driving performance of IDC, including comfort, decision compliance and safety with a large margin.
+The trained driving policy can realize efficient and smooth passing in the complex intersection, guaranteeing driving intelligence and safety simultaneously.